-- Access to information is essential, either to use remote service delivery, or for the technician at the service delivery point.
+- Access to information is essential, either to use remote service delivery or for the technician at the service delivery point.

 Catering to changing Customer Preferences.

-Digitization gives increasing in-built capabilities in data collection that can be sent to service teams via a customised mobile app, when connected, even in real-time, by a versatile service management software.
+Digitization gives increasing in-built capabilities in data collection that can be sent to service teams via a customized mobile app, when connected, even in real-time, by a versatile service management software.
 The field service technician is thus equipped with all necessary info, like customer profile, history of service, etc., all valuable to deliver a better service for the customer point remotely or when scheduled as per restrictions as per post-pandemic state of affairs.

 Remote Engagement & Limiting Visits.